Reviewed by Dr. Sharon Stills, NMD

 St. John’s Wort

-Many women find the herb St. John’s Wort to be beneficial for PMS symptoms related to mood swings and irritability.
+Research has shown that the herb St. John’s wort (hypericum perforatum) is helpful for relief of most common physical and behavioral symptoms associated with PMS.
 The traditional herbal remedy is believed to work by increasing the levels of certain neurotransmitters in the brain.
-The recommended daily dose can vary, but it’s typically around 300 mg taken in divided doses.
-Be aware that St. John’s Wort can interact with a wide range of medications, including birth control pills, antidepressants, and blood thinners.
+The recommended daily dose can vary, but it’s typically around 300 mg (taken in divided doses).
+Be aware that St. John’s wort can interact with a wide range of medications, including birth control pills, antidepressants and blood thinners.
 Consult with a healthcare professional to ensure its safe and appropriate use.

 Ginkgo Biloba

 Ginkgo Biloba is an herbal supplement rich in antioxidant and anti-inflammatory properties derived from the leaves of the Ginkgo tree.
-It is often used to improve cognitive function and may help with PMS symptoms such as mood swings, irritability, and fatigue.
+It is often used to improve cognitive function, but is also believed to help with PMS symptoms such as mood swings, irritability and fatigue.
 Gingkgo can interact with certain medications, so consult with your healthcare provider before using.

 Our tips and recommendations on how to treat PMS – naturally!